Table of Contents[Hide][Show]

 Nuts are a different story.
 While nuts were part of some traditonal diets, they were not a primary staple.
 As a result, it is important to make sure not to overdo it on the nuts even if properly prepared.
 My personal rule of thumb is no more than a handful of nuts per day.

-While I’m sure there are some exceptions to this 3 question rule, they can serve as an easy way to quickly assess whether a piece of health information coming your way should draw your attention and be investigated further or ignored as background noise.
+While I’m sure there are some exceptions to this 3 question rule, they can serve as an easy way to quickly assess whether a piece of health information should draw your attention and be investigated further or ignored as background noise.

 We are all far to busy to be distracted with every health fad or opinion that comes along pretending to be a wellness silver bullet.

 Is the concept of Traditional Diets new to you?
-If so, I would highly recommend digging in and reading the very detailed book Nutrition and Physical Degeneration which describes the superlative health and diets of 14 isolated, nonindustrialized cultures.
+If so, I would highly recommend digging in and reading the very detailed book Nutrition and Physical Degeneration.
+It describes the superlative health and diets of 14 isolated, nonindustrialized cultures.
 With this information under your belt, you will be much better armed to withstand the onslaught of health fads that come your way.